-Dr. Diane Harner, PhD talks to Dr. Justin Trosclair DC on A Doctor's Perspective Podcast.…
+Dr. Ashley Elliott, PhD talks to Dr Trosclair on A Doctors Perspective Podcast.

 Dr. Ashley Elliott PhD talks her age 4 job path, self-care necessities, schizophrenia, her specialty urban trauma and adolescents, community activism, motivational speaking, sports psychology, tele medicine and why she doesn’t tell you what to do.